dangormanjr/dangormanjr.github.io/teaching.md

 # Teaching

-I have experience teaching U.S. cultural and religious history, as well as topics in the history of Western civilization.
+I have taught U.S. cultural and religious history, digital history, and topics in the history of Western civilization.

 ## Instructor of Record ##